 How Special Damages Could Also Compensate You

-A second potential head of claim, called special damages, can help you recoup financial losses you suffered due to X-ray negligence.
+A second potential head of claim, called special damages, can assist you in recouping the financial losses you suffered due to X-ray negligence.
 The intent of this head of claim is to return you to the financial state you were in before the medical negligence occurred.

 It could help you reclaim the cost of hiring care, travel to and from hospital appointments and also future/present loss of earnings.
 Evidence is an important aspect of this head of claim; this could include payslips, invoices and receipts.
 Contact one of our team members today to find out what you could be owed.